Fibrantly-transferred model structures: Introduction

-Whenever the classical right-induction result holds, then so does \cref{thm1intro}, and both produce the same model structure on the category $\cC$.
-However, this new method has the flexibility required to avoid the issues preventing us from using the classical right-induction results in certain settings.
-For instance, our result can now be applied to the nerve functor $N^h\colon \dblcat\to \cat^{\Dop}$ to obtain a fibrantly-induced model structure on $\dblcat$ from the Reedy model structure on $\cat^{\Dop}$, which is the aim of \cref{application:cat}.
-This gives a first example where the right-induced model structure does not exist, but the fibrantly-induced one does.
-Similarly, in forthcoming work, we use \cref{thm1intro} to construct a model structure on $\cat(n\mathrm{Cat})$\textemdash the category of categories internal to $n$-categories\textemdash related to the canonical model structure on $n\mathrm{Cat}$.
-Additionally, we will use this new tool to construct a different model structure on $\cat(n\mathrm{Cat})$ induced from $(n+ 1)\mathrm{Cat}$, as part of a program to study the relation between internal and enriched categories from a homotopical perspective.
+Whenever the classical right-transfer result holds, then so does \cref{thm1intro}, and both produce the same model structure on the category $\cC$.
+However, this new method has the flexibility required to avoid the issues preventing us from using the classical right-transfer results in certain settings.

+For instance, our result can now be applied to the nerve functor $N^h\colon \dblcat\to \cat^{\Dop}$ to obtain a fibrantly-transferred model structure on $\dblcat$ from the Reedy model structure on $\cat^{\Dop}$, which is the aim of \cref{application:cat}.
+This gives a first example where the right-transferred model structure does not exist, but the fibrantly-transferred one does.
+In a similar vein, in forthcoming work we use \cref{thm1intro} to define a model structure on $\cat(n\cat)$\textemdash the category of categories internal to $n$-categories\textemdash related to the canonical model structure on $n\cat$.

+A second example appears in recent work of Malkiewich and Sarazola \cite{symsp}, where they consider the forgetful functor $U\colon \mathrm{Sp}^\Sigma\to \mathrm{Sp}_{\mathrm{st}}^{\mathbb{N}}$ from the category of symmetric spectra, to the category of sequential spectra endowed with the stable model structure.
+They use \cref{thm1intro} to obtain the stable model structure on $\mathrm{Sp}^\Sigma$; notably, this makes it possible to completely avoid introducing the much more technical notion of stable equivalences between non-fibrant objects, and only rely on well-known facts about $\pi_*$-isomorphisms in~$\mathrm{Sp}^{\mathbb{N}}$.

 \cref{thm1intro} is in fact an instance of a more general technique for constructing model structures from a given class of cofibrations, and of fibrant objects together with a choice of weak equivalences between these, details of which can be found in \cref{thm:main}.